sararl/beautiful-jekyll/_posts/2018-09-10-foliumplugin.md

 #image: /img/hello_world.jpeg
 ---

 Folium has a package which wraps some of the most popular leaflet external plugins.
-In this post I will focus on two of the plugins that I find more interesting to add to a map that will be delivered to a client.
+In this post I will focus on two of the plugins that I find more interesting to add to a map that will be presented or delivered to a client.

 Float image plugin adds a floating image in HTML canvas on top of the map.
 It would be very useful to add your personal information or your company logo ~~or a funny image~~.
 The current method doesn't allow you to modify the width and height of the image, in a future post I'll show you how to face it.